 It was clearly NASCAR's way of saying "Yes, these devices are necessary pieces of safety equipment.
 And they must be used now."
 A few drivers had not gotten comfortable with either the HANS or Hutchens device.
 Tony Stewart felt the restraint systems increased his feeling of claustrophobia inside the race car.
 He was working to come up with a suitable system on his own, but was forced to adhere to the NASCAR mandate.
 The rules of racing had changed from one week to the next, almost without warning.
 An official memo mandating the use of either the HANS or Hutchens device came on Wednesday before Talladega.
 For a driver who hadn't used either device up to that point, it seemed like a sudden decision.
 After all, there was no inkling beforehand that NASCAR would mandate the device on two days notice.

 That being said, restraint systems save lives.
 In terms of cost, the HANS device can be attained for around $1500.
 The Hutchens device is $300.
 For driver's on a limited budget, the choice is clear.
+Drivers can't take out personal or Titlemax Missouri loans so they can afford the extra $900.
 The $1200 savings can best be put toward that weekend tire bill or crew member's salaries.
 But which restraint system is best?

 Perhaps Loni Richardson answered that question in a Craftsman Truck Series race at Phoenix International Raceway.
 Most racing fans have never heard of Richardson.
 He's a 29 year old virtually unknown driver trying to make it in NASCAR.
 As he headed into turn one, his truck headed straight for the wall.
 He got hard on the brakes but slammed the turn one wall at a hard angle with the right front corner of his track.
 The impact sent him off the wall and back into oncoming race traffic where Ricky Hendrick hit the side of Richardson's truck.
 Richardson escaped serious injury and got out of the truck under his own power.
 Shortly thereafter he was interviewed by ESPN.
 It was noted that one of the fasteners of his Hutchens device had broken off from his helmet upon impact.